pjuhasz/mav_train_ticket/FORMAT.md

 The payload format apparently uses opaque, non-sequential 32-bit tags to represent things like ticket kinds, ticket medium, applied discounts, validity regions etc. These are highly variable, not always stable across versions, and for the most part, undeciphered.
+One possibility is that these are hash keys for the actual strings.

 ### Header block

 The header is 39 bytes long in version 4 and before, and 19 bytes long in version 5 and above.
-There is at most one per ticket.
+There is always one per ticket.

 The first two fields exist in version 4 only.